Tracing the Trace Anomaly of Dense Matter inside Neutron Stars: Introduction

 Neutron stars (NSs) are remnants of massive stars that have experienced core collapse supernovae after exhausting their nuclear fuel~\cite{Shapiro2004}.
 These incredibly dense stars are among the most fascinating objects in the universe.
 With observed masses ranging from about 1 to 2 times that of the Sun but radii of only about 10 km, the cores of NSs exhibit an extreme high density environment reaching a few times or beyond the nuclear saturation density.
 For this reason, since their discovery more than half a century ago, NSs have long been regarded as unique laboratories for testing and constraining theories of nuclear-matter equation of state (EOS)~\cite{LATTIMER2007109}.

 Although the nuclear-matter EOS relevant to the high density core of NSs is still largely uncertain, interesting NS observations in the past decade, such as the discovery of NSs with masses $M \approx 2 M_\odot$ \cite{demorestTwosolarmassNeutronStar2010,Antoniadis_2013} and more recently the mass-radius observations made by Neutron Star Interior Composition Explorer (NICER) \cite{Miller_nicer2019,Riley_2019,Miller_nicer2021,Riley_2021}, have provided important information to constrain theoretical models.
 An important quantity to characterize an EOS is the speed of sound (squared) $c_s^2 = dP/d\rho$, where $P$ and $\rho$ are the pressure and energy density, respectively.
 The conditions of thermodynamical stability and causality restrict the speed of sound to the range $0 \leq c_s^2 \leq 1$, where the speed of light $c \equiv 1$.
 At asymptotic high densities, it is expected that $c_s^2$ approaches the so-called conformal limit $c_s^2=1/3$ where quantum chromodynamics (QCD) regains conformal symmetry.
 However, in the non-perturbative regime relevant to the density range of neutron stars, $c_s^2$ may exceed the conformal limit and the upper bound is set only by the causality limit $c_s^2=1$.
 In fact, the existence of NSs with masses $M\approx 2 M_\odot$ poses a significant challenge to the conjecture that $c_s^2 \leq 1/3$ at all densities \cite{bedaqueSoundVelocityBound2015}.
-The variation of $c_s^2$ with densities and how it approaches the conformal limit have gained a lot of attention (e.g., \cite{McLerran_2019,Altiparmak_2022,Annala_2023}).
-On the other hand, it has recently been proposed that the normalized QCD trace anomaly $\Delta$ is a more comprehensive quantity than $c_s^2$ and provides a new measure of conformality \cite{fujimotoTraceAnomalySignature2022} (see, e.g., \cite{Marczenko_2023,Jimenez_2024,Cai_2025} for some recent work).
+The variation of $c_s^2$ with densities and how it approaches the conformal limit have gained a lot of attention (e.g., \cite{Tews_2018,McLerran_2019,Altiparmak_2022,Tan_2022,Annala_2023}).
+It has also been proposed that $c_s^2$ can approach the conformal limit at about $2 - 3$ times the nuclear saturation density, but the conformal symmetry is not restored in the so-called pseudoconformal model~\cite{Paeng_2017,MaRho_2019}.